London in World War II: Changes to buildings and public spaces

 Many buildings and public spaces in London underwent a change of usage before or during the conflict, as society and the economy adapted to the needs of the war effort.
 For example, Selfridges department store on Oxford Street continued to trade during the war, but the basement hosted American-made X-system encryption machines, code-named SIGSALY.
-This system allowed Prime Minister Winston Churchill and US President Franklin D. Roosevelt to communicate on a secure telephone line across the Atlantic Ocean.
+This system allowed Prime Minister Winston Churchill and US president Franklin D. Roosevelt to communicate on a secure telephone line across the Atlantic Ocean.

 Grosvenor Square became the station for a barrage balloon nicknamed "Romeo" flown by the Women's Auxiliary Air Force (WAAF), who were housed nearby in Nissen huts.
-King George VI had part of the Buckingham Palace gardens converted into a firing range so that he and other members of the royal family could practice their marksmanship for use in a possible invasion.
+King George VI had part of the Buckingham Palace gardens converted into a firing range so that he and other members of the royal family could practise their marksmanship for use in a possible invasion.

 Many London parks, including Regent's Park and Hyde Park, had anti-aircraft batteries stationed in them.
 Regent's Park was also used as a place to safely detonate dropped bombs that had not exploded.
 Londoners were called upon to grow their own food, and many public areas were turned into allotments, including the Tower of London moat, Kensington Palace gardens, and Hampstead Heath.

-Adjoining the Admiralty Building on Whitehall, a large "citadel" was constructed, although it wasn't completed until the main period of the Blitz was over.
+Adjoining the Admiralty Building on Whitehall, a large "citadel" was constructed, although it was not completed until the main period of the Blitz was over.
 Its purpose was to allow naval intelligence officers to continue to work safely through bombing raids, and as a last line of defence to retreat to in the event of an invasion by paratroopers.